8 best practices for a bulletproof IAM strategy

 3. Enforce strong password policies

-While inadequate by themselves, passwords remain part of the security effort.
-That makes it critical to enforce strong password policies.
 Effective policies impose requirements for password creation, management and maintenance to ensure accounts are not easily compromised.
-The security team can set specific requirements for credential creation and management, including minimum length, complexity and checks against known compromised passwords.
+Security teams can set specific requirements for credential creation and management, including minimum length, complexity and checks against known compromised passwords.
 An IAM system should automatically validate all new passwords against these policies while managing the full password lifecycle.

 Recommendations for password policies include the following:

-- Check against compromised password databases.
+- Check passwords against compromised password databases.

-- Define password expiration policies based on risk.
+- Define password-expiration policies based on risk.

 4. Limit access permissions

-To implement POLP, conder the following recommendations:
+To implement POLP, consider the following recommendations:

 - Document required access for each role.